MishtuBanerjee/icount/README.md

 # icount
-A personalized log to track, monitor, and analyze health information for chronic conditions
+A personalized log to track, monitor, and analyze health information for chronic health conditions

 ________________